 1a.
 Evidence: H- 0; M-12; L-4; I-2 /18 Votes; 1b.
-Performance Gap H-2; M-14; L-2; I-1/ 19 Votes; Evidence Exception: N/A Rationale:
+Performance Gap H-2; M-14; L-2; I-1/ 19 Votes; Evidence

-- The Standing Committee noted that the evidence provided was reflective of a relatively new area in healthcare research. - The summary of the evidence provided suggests person-centered approaches to patient care leads to improvement in overall satisfaction and QOL as well as physical outcomes. - The developer cited studies reviewing processes that involve documenting personal preferences/priorities as consistent with efforts to provide person-centered services in HCBS programs. - Developer provides a performance gap assessment by program type from data in a sample of 675 HCBS individuals served by 10 organizations from five states.
-Populations served by the organizations: - Older adults - o Individuals with physical disabilities, - o Individuals with intellectual/ developmental disabilities (IDD) - Individuals with acquired brain injury - Individuals with mental health or substance use disorders (MH or SUD) - The Standing Committee noted that the performance score range suggests an opportunity for improvement (range: 33 51%) - The Standing Committee agreed that the data suggests performance disparities based on race for the measure.
+Exception: N/A Rationale:

+The Standing Committee noted that the evidence provided was reflective of a relatively new area in healthcare research.

+The summary of the evidence provided suggests person-centered approaches to patient care lead to improvement in overall satisfaction and quality of life (QOL) as well as physical outcomes.

+The developer cited studies that review processes involving the documentation of personal preferences/priorities as consistent with efforts to provide person-centered services in HCBS programs.

+The developer provided a performance gap assessment by program type from data in a sample of 675 HCBS individuals served by 10 organizations from five states.
+Populations served by the organizations

+Include the following:

+Older adults

+Individuals with physical disabilities,

+Individuals with intellectual/developmental disabilities (IDD)

+Individuals with an acquired brain injury

+Individuals with mental health or substance use disorders (MH or SUDs)

+The Standing Committee noted that the performance score range suggests an opportunity for improvement (range: 33 - 51%).

+The Standing Committee agreed that the data suggest performance disparities based on race for the measure.

-2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria
+2. Scientific Acceptability of Measure Properties: The measure meets the Scientific Acceptability criteria.

 (2a.
 Reliability - precise specifications, testing; 2b.
-Validity - testing, threats to validity) 2a.
+Validity - testing, threats to validity)

+2a.
 Reliability: H-0; M-13; L-2; I-2/ 17 Votes; 2b.
-Validity: H-0; M-11; L-6; I-0/ 17 Votes Rationale:
+Validity: H-0; M-11; L-6; I-0/ 17 Votes

-- The Standing Committee reviewed the reliability submission for the measure - o Developer assessed documented need (100% agreement) - Developer used Bland-Altman limits of agreement (LOA) to evaluate rater consistency in determining the number of needs.
-Percentage of records that fell within the LOA by HBCS program type ranged from 90.6% to 95.3%. - Developer used kappa statistics to determine agreement if there were as many personal priorities as needs (κ =0.9723, p < 0.001). - The Standing Committed noted that the developer assessed the face validity of the data elements and the measure score. - The Standing Committee acknowledged that the developer's approach for both reliability and validity were appropriate and fell within acceptable limits.
+The Standing Committee reviewed the reliability submission for the measure:

+- The developer assessed the documented need (100% agreement). - The developer used Bland-Altman limits of agreement (LOA) to evaluate rater consistency in determining the number of needs.
+The percentage of records that fell within the LOA by HBCS program type ranged from 90.6% to 95.3%. - The developer used kappa statistics to determine agreement upon whether there were as many personal priorities as there were needs ($\kappa = 0.9723$, p < 0.001).

+The Standing Committed noted that the developer assessed the face validity of the data elements and the measure score.

+The Standing Committee acknowledged that the developer's approach to both reliability and validity was appropriate and fell within acceptable limits.

-3. Feasibility: H-0; M-10; L-7; I-0/ 17 Votes
+3. Feasibility: H-0; M-10; L-7; I-0/17 Votes

 (3a.
 Clinical data generated during care delivery; 3b.
 Electronic sources; 3c.
-Susceptibility to inaccuracies/ unintended consequences identified; 3d.
+Susceptibility to inaccuracies/unintended consequences identified; 3d.
 Data collection strategy can be implemented)

-- It was noted by the Standing Committee in the feasibility discussion that the measure requires abstraction from the FASI and that it may be challenging to get FASI data into electronic health records (EHR). - It was also noted that feasibility is impacted by varying needs for intensive training for abstractors. - The Standing Committee did not meet consensus on feasibility, which is not a must-pass criterion for new measures.
-Since feasibility is not a must-pass criterion, the Committee did not revote on feasibility during the post-comment meeting.
+During the feasibility discussion, the Standing Committee noted that the measure requires abstraction from the FASI and that it may be challenging to incorporate FASI data into EHRs.

+It was also noted that feasibility is affected by varying needs for intensive training for abstractors.

+The Standing Committee did not reach consensus on feasibility, which is not a must-pass criterion for new measures.
+Since feasibility is not a must-pass criterion, the Standing Committee did not re-vote on feasibility during the post-comment meeting.